spine-tools/Spine-Toolbox/docs/source/index.rst

 If you are new to Spine Toolbox, :ref:`Getting Started` section is a good place to start.
-If you want to run `SpineOpt.jl <https://github.com/spine-tools/SpineOpt.jl>`_ using Spine Toolbox, :ref:`How to Set up SpineOpt.jl` provides the step-by-step instructions on how to get started.
-For information on how to set up Python, Julia, and Gams for Spine Toolbox, see :ref:`Setting up Consoles and External Tools`.
+If you want to run `SpineOpt.jl <https://github.com/spine-tools/SpineOpt.jl>`_ using Spine Toolbox, :ref:`How to Set up SpineOpt.jl` provides step-by-step instructions on how to get started.
+For information on how to set up Python, Julia, or Gams for Spine Toolbox, see :ref:`Setting up Consoles and External Tools`.
 Please see :ref:`Settings` chapter for information on user customizable Spine Toolbox settings.
 If you need help in understanding the terms we use throughout the app and this User Guide, please check the :ref:`Terminology` section.
 If you want to contribute to this project,